jkempf42/kube-volttron/gateway-node/README.md

 on the site, reports the data back to the Volttron Central historian running in the central node, and conveys commands from Volttron Central to the devices.
-In the `kube-volttron` prototype, the gateway node runs in a VirtualBox VM, monitors a simulated service running directly the host, and reports back to the Volttron Central historian.
+In the `kube-volttron` prototype, the `gateway-node` runs in a VirtualBox VM, monitors a simulated service running directly the host, and reports back to the Volttron Central historian.